There is no plan here to shock you out of your usual expectation that what you hear in the media is bad news.

 How's his job performance rating?

-Well, it's uh down 23 points in Indonesia, down 23 points in Morocco, down eight points in Turkey, down 12 points in Lebanon.
+Well, it's down 23 points in Indonesia, down 23 points in Morocco, down eight points in Turkey, down 12 points in Lebanon.

-Bushes are up.
+Bush's are up.

 Blair's numbers are up.

-So, in terms of those people who follow that kind of thing, apparently these countries, however, of the Muslim world don't quite get it yet.
+So in terms of those people who follow that kind of thing, apparently these countries, however, of the Muslim world don't quite get it yet.

 The International Humanist and Ethical Union submitted a request to the UN Human Rights Commission in Geneva to condemn killing in the name of religion.